spatie/laravel-medialibrary-v6-to-v7-filesystem-upgrade/README.md

 php upgrade-tool upgrade-media
 ```

-When you want to use a disk that is not the default in the `medialibrary` config file use:
+When you want to use a disk that is not the `default_filesystem` in the `medialibrary.php` config file use:

 ``` bash
 php upgrade-tool upgrade-media s3